nosqlbench/nosqlbench-docs/site/content/docs/reference/cli_scripting.md

 1. An activity named 'a' is started, with 100K cycles of work.
 2. An activity named 'b' is started, with 200K cycles of work.
 3. While these activities run, the scenario script waits for ten seconds.
 4. If a is complete, the await returns immediately.
-If not, the script waits for a to complete its 100K cycles.
+If not, the script waits for activity a to complete its 100K cycles.
-5. b is immediately stopped.
+5. After that, activity b is immediately stopped.
 6. Because all activities are stopped or complete, and the script is complete, the scenario exits.